-Now after hearing and watching all the disaster caused by Tsunami, I am constantly reminded of the sounds that I heard in Calicut.
-I wanted to stay back in Calicut as it was a weekend and come back on Sunday, had I stayed back, I would in all probability be on some beach when the Tsunami hit the Calicut coast.
-It was all on the persistence of my other colleague that I came back with her and was safely in Bangalore on Friday itself.
+Now after hearing and watching all the disaster caused by a Tsunami, I am constantly reminded of the sounds that I heard in Calicut.
+I wanted to stay back in Calicut as it was a weekend.
+And come back on Sunday.
+Had I stayed back, I would in all probability be on some beach when the Tsunami hit the Calicut coast.
+It was all on the persistence of my other colleague that I came back with her.
+And was safely in Bangalore on Friday itself.